trailofbits/osquery-extensions/README.md

 2. Uninstall the boost-msvc14 package that osquery's scripts just installed: `choco uninstall boost-msvc14`
 3. Build the Boost package from source (at a Powershell prompt): `.\tools\provision\chocolatey\boost-msvc14.ps1`
 4. Enter the folder where the package was created: `cd .\build\chocolatey\boost-msvc14\boost_1_66_0\osquery-choco`
-5. Run `choco install -s . .\boost-msvc14.1.66.0-r1.nupkg` to install the Boost package you just built.
+5. Run `choco install -s . .\boost-msvc14.1.66.0-r2.nupkg` to install the Boost package you just built.

+In case you want a binary package, we have uploaded one in the [releases](https://github.com/trailofbits/osquery-extensions/releases) page.

 ##### macOS